 The Hasbrouck Project consists of the Three Hills Mine and the Hasbrouck Mine.
 As per the 2016 prefeasibility study on the Hasbrouck Project, the Three Hills Mine is scheduled to commence construction three years prior to the Hasbrouck Mine.
-Federal permits for the Three Hills Mine were obtained in 2015 and the Company's main activity in 2020 was to obtain the federal mining permit for the Hasbrouck Mine.
-On November 5, 2020 the Company announced it had obtained the federal permit to construct and operate the Hasbrouck Mine.
+Federal permits for the Three Hills Mine were obtained in 2015 and the Company's main activity in 2020 was to obtain the federal mining permit to construct and operate the